About Us

 Founded by former Team Kennedy grassroots volunteer leaders, the party crystallized around a platform rooted in empowerment, integrity, vitality, and community.
 It launched with a mission to strengthen Pennsylvania’s communities through outreach and coalition-building, rejecting the two-party system’s divisive tactics and championing solutions that put people first.
 Constitutional integrity became a cornerstone, with fierce defense of civil liberties, insistence on transparency, and civics education to equip future generations.
 Honest government meant dismantling corruption, overturning Citizens United, and pushing for election reform.
 Economic opportunity focused on a free-market approach with property tax reform and vocational training, while health and environmental policies prioritized medical freedom, informed consent and regenerative agricultural practices.

-The We The People Party of Pennsylvania has now emerged as a beacon for those tired of being pawns in a national chess game.
-Its founders — once united by Kennedy’s clarion call — now channeled their energy into a local movement with national aspirations.
+The We The People Party of Pennsylvania has emerged as a beacon for those tired of being pawns in a national chess game.
+Our founders — once united by Kennedy’s clarion call — now channel their energy into a local movement with national aspirations.
 With a vision to empower unengaged voters and strengthen community ties, the We The People Party of Pennsylvania is building something novel yet enduring: a party of the people, by the people, for the people.